What Happens If I Lose My Ledger?

 Losing your hardware wallet is nobody’s idea of fun.
 But staying secure is not about hoping for the best – it’s about making sure you’re covered even when the worst happens.
 And with Ledger hardware wallets, that security is built into the user design.

-So go forth, be mobile, play, trade, buy, sell and travel with your Ledger Nano – with a little attention to detail, your crypto security is watertight, no matter what.
+So go forth, be mobile, play, trade, buy, sell and travel with your Ledger device – with a little attention to detail, your crypto security is watertight, no matter what.